Mailu/Mailu/docs/faq.rst

   actionunban = ipset del -exist f2b-bad-auth-bots <ip>/24

 Using DOCKER-USER chain ensures that the blocked IPs are processed in the correct order with Docker.
-See more in: https://docs.docker.com/network/iptables/
+See more in: https://docs.docker.com/network/iptables/.

+Please note that the provided example will block the subnet from sending any email to the Mailu instance.

-6. In the mailu docker-compose set the logging driver of the Admin container to journald; and set the tag to mailu-admin
+5. In the mailu docker-compose set the logging driver of the Admin container to journald; and set the tag to mailu-admin

 .. code-block:: bash